(Disclosure: Some of the links below may be affiliate links)

 In the first case, you will not change your ability to retire.
 And in the second case, you may increase your expenses.
 In any case, you cannot simply take the value of your house into account to become financially independent!

 If you have other real estate assets in which you do not live, they should generate an income.
 In retirement, you can use that income to cover some of your expenses.
 That way, you need a smaller amount of net worth to retire.

 In that case, you should again not consider their value for your FI net worth.
 If you sell them, you will have more expenses since your income will not cover them.
 Even if you own a two million home and live inside, this will not make you financially independent.
 You may be independent once you sell it, though!

 Even if your real estate assets are part of your net worth, they should not be part of your FI net worth.
 If you sell them, the money will be part of the net worth, but it will change your FI number.
 Selling your own house will likely increase your expenses.
 Selling a rented asset will also likely decrease your income and, thus, the expenses you must cover with your FI net worth.

 I am not saying that real estate assets will not help you reach your FI number!
 Owning your home may highly reduce your yearly expenses.
 And owning a rental apartment can generate a lot of income and thus reduce your FI number.
 But once you have integrated these facts into your FI number, you should not count them in your FI net worth.

 Some people take other assets into account when they calculate their net worth.

-I personally do not think any of these assets should be included in either of your net worth or your FI net worth.
+None of these assets should be included in either your net worth or your FI net worth.
 They are not liquid enough and are losing value too quickly!

-I believe this is an important concept that not too many people take seriously.
-Almost everybody agrees on what should be on the net worth.
+The FI net worth is an essential concept that few people take seriously.
+Almost everybody agrees on what should be on net worth.
 But there may be several kinds of net worths.

 What do you think about the FI net worth?
 Are there several kinds of net worth?